 - 1. Department Heads or their designee shall annually submit a Driving Record Request to the Texas Department of Public Safety on each employee who drives a Bee County vehicle or who receives compensation for using their personal vehicle for County business, and submit a copy to the Risk Manager for review. - 2.
 County Drivers.
 All drivers of county owned vehicles must know and comply with all rules and policies in this chapter regarding motor vehicle fleet operations.
 They must satisfactorily complete all prescribed driver training programs as scheduled. - 3.
 Immediate Supervisors.
 Immediate supervisors will observe the driving performance of their personnel to detect deficiencies and take appropriate corrective action.
 Immediate supervisors, with the assistance of the Risk Manager, are responsible for conducting periodic driver safety meetings.
-They shall insure that all fleet occurrences are thoroughly and objectively investigated.

-- 4. All occurrences shall be immediately reported to the employee's supervisor by the most expeditious means possible, who will initiate an investigation regarding the circumstances.
+They shall insure that all fleet occurrences are thoroughly and objectively investigated. - 4.
+All occurrences shall be immediately reported to the employee's supervisor by the most expeditious means possible, who will initiate an investigation regarding the circumstances.
 The immediate supervisor of the affected employee shall make a determination as to whether the occurrence was preventable on the part of the County employee, along with a recommendation of remedial training or disciplinary action.
 A completed report of investigation will be forwarded to the Risk Manager and the County Auditor's office within 5 working days of the occurrence. - 5.
 All occurrences considered reportable accidents according to the Texas Transportation Code, shall be reported immediately to the appropriate law enforcement agency. - 6.
 In the event of serious bodily injury or death, the Risk Manager shall be notified immediately and be responsible for conducting a complete investigation regarding the circumstances surrounding the incident.
 The report shall include a recommendation as to the preventability of the occurrence on the part of the County employee.
 A completed report of investigation will be forward to the Fleet Safety Review Board, the County Auditor's office and the County Judge within 5 working days of the occurrence. - 7.
-The Fleet Safety Review Board will review reports of all occurrences and make recommendation to the Department Head of the affected employee, as to the preventability of the occurrence on the part of the County employee involved. - 8.
 A copy of the completed report shall be returned to the Department Head of the affected employee.
 In accordance with Chapter 12, the Department Head shall make a determination as to whether disciplinary action is warranted.